pad

 Dear Dr. Dave and Dr. Dee,

 I'm interested in the psychotherapeutic effects of popular films.
-In particular, do you see any positive benefits of:
+In particular, do you see any positive benefits of these films?

 Signed,